nottrobin/docs/src/en/charms-fan.md

 juju add-relation mysql wordpress
 ```

-!!!
-Note:
+[note]
 A VPC may fail to provide the default AWS instance type of 'm3.medium'.
 See
 [AWS specific features][anchor__aws-specific-features] for how to request
 an alternative.
+[/note]

 A partial output to `juju status` is: